The trapping of feral swine is legal under the following conditions:

 - Feral swine must be euthanized while in the trap and may not be removed alive from any trap.

 - Permit does not authorize access to any property.
 Trapper must obtain all necessary permissions from the landholder(s) to lawfully trap on private or public property.

 - The Feral Swine Trapping Permit does not grant access to trap feral swine on NC Game Lands.
 In addition to this permit and all other required licenses, written permission to trap feral swine on Game Lands must be obtained from NCWRC.

 Individuals that wish to trap feral swine on their lands for depredation purposes can use the Feral Swine Trapping Permit to conduct those activities.
 If conditions or situations arise that prohibit trapping under the conditions and terms described above you may contact the WRC Communications Center at (919) 707-0040 and request to be contacted by a local Wildlife Enforcement Officer to discuss other alternatives such as a Wildlife Depredation Permits.
 Depredation Permits may allow the trapping of feral swine outside of the above parameters.
-Depredation permits require demonstration of property damage in excess of fifty dollars ($50), threat to human safety, or documented overabundance.
+Depredation permits require demonstration of property damage, threat to human safety, or documented overabundance.
 Depredation permits will not allow the removal of live swine from a trap, that activity is prohibited by GS 113-291.12.